 Windows Installer is intended for the development of desktop style applications.

 This documentation is intended for software developers who want to make applications that use Windows Installer.
 It provides general background information about installation packages and the installer service.
 It contains complete descriptions of the application programming interface and elements of the installer database.
 This documentation also contains supplemental information for developers who want to use a table editor or a package creation tool to make or maintain an installation.

-Windows Installer 5.0 will be released with, and require Windows Server 2012, Windows 8, Windows Server 2008 R2 or Windows 7.
 Versions earlier than Windows Installer 5.0 were released with Windows Server 2008, Windows Vista, Windows Server 2003, Windows XP, and Windows 2000.
 Windows Installer Redistributables are available for Windows Installer 4.5 and some earlier versions.